 \section{INTRODUCTION}

-\bstctlcite{IEEEexample:BSTcontrol} The deployment of multi-robot systems in shared spaces promises significant boost in efficiency in such domains as warehouse logistics, search-and-rescue, disaster management etc. A fundamental problem in any multi-robot system is decentralized collision avoidance: each robot must navigate to its goal efficiently while ensuring safety by proactively avoiding conflicts with others, all without centralized coordination.
-This problem is inherently challenging due to the non-linear and dynamic nature of robot interactions, the curse of dimensionality as the number of agents increases, and the necessity for real-time computation under uncertainty.
+The deployment of multi-robot systems promises a significant boost in efficiency in warehouse logistics, search-and-rescue, disaster management, etc. A fundamental problem in a multi-robot system is decentralized collision avoidance: each robot must navigate to its goal while proactively avoiding conflicts with the others.
+This problem is inherently challenging due to the non-linear nature of robot interactions, the curse of dimensionality as the number of agents grows, and the necessity for real-time computation under uncertainty.

-Traditional approaches to this problem can be broadly categorized into reactive and planning-based methods.
-Reactive algorithms, such as Velocity Obstacles and its widely-used variant Optimal Reciprocal Collision Avoidance (ORCA)~\cite{van2011reciprocal_n}, compute collision-free velocities based on the current states of neighboring robots.
-While highly computationally efficient, these methods are inherently myopic.
-They operate on a one-step time horizon, which can lead to oscillatory behavior, deadlocks in congested scenarios, and a general lack of cooperation, as agents do not reason about the future intentions of their neighbors.
-Conversely, planning-based methods, like those employing Buffered Voronoi Cells (BVC)~\cite{zhou2017fast}, define safe corridors for each agent.
-These approaches provide strong safety guarantees but can be overly conservative, often sacrificing optimality and agility for safety, leading to inefficient trajectories.
+The known approaches to this problem are mostly reactive.
+Typical examples include Velocity Obstacles and Optimal Reciprocal Collision Avoidance (ORCA)~\cite{van2011reciprocal_n}, which compute collision-free velocities based on the current states of neighboring robots.
+While highly computationally efficient, reactive methods are inherently myopic.
+They operate on a one-step time horizon, which can lead to oscillatory behavior, deadlocks, and a general lack of cooperation.

-Model Predictive Control (MPC) frameworks offer a compelling middle ground by explicitly optimizing a short-term trajectory while accounting for future states.
-The Model Predictive Path Integral (MPPI)~\cite{williams2016aggressive}, a sampling-based variant of MPC, has gained a significant attention for its ability to handle non-linear systems and complex cost functions without the need for gradient computation.
-MPPI allows flexible formulation of both motion models and cost functions and has been extended in numerous works, including methods that incorporate safety guarantees in multi-agent scenarios~\cite{dergachev2024model, dergachev2025decentralized}.
+Conversely, methods based on receding-horizon optimal control, most notably the Model Predictive Control (MPC) framework, explicitly optimize a trajectory over multiple steps while accounting for predicted future states.
+The Model Predictive Path Integral (MPPI)~\cite{williams2016aggressive}, a sampling-based variant of MPC, has gained significant attention for its ability to handle non-linear dynamics and complex cost functions without the need for gradient computation.
+MPPI allows flexible formulation of both motion models and cost functions and is widely used in mobile robotics.